ambitioninc/django-dynamic-initial-data/README.md

 the `__init__.py` file in the fixtures directory. `initial_data.py` must define a class `InitialData` that inherits from `BaseInitialData`.

-When apps are being initialized, each `InitialData` class is instantiated and `update_static` is called.
+When apps are being initialized, each `InitialData` class is instantiated and `update_initial_data` is called.
-If `update_static` is not implemented, then a `NotImplementedError` will be raised.
+If `update_initial_data` is not implemented, then a `NotImplementedError` will be raised.

 Any dependencies should be included in a list called `dependencies`.
 Each dependency is a string of the app name as defined in `INSTALLED_APPS`.